Bucky O'Hare (NES video game): Gameplay and plot

 Bucky O'Hare is a Mega Man-esque side-scrolling shoot 'em up arcade adventure platform game.
 It takes place in a parallel universe known as the Aniverse, where the robot K.O.M.P.L.E.X. plans to destroy the captain of the Righteous Indignation, rabbit Bucky O'Hare.
 It orders the Toad Air Marshall to kidnap members of the Righteous Indignation and jail them throughout the Toad Empire.
 The Toad Air Marshall go after the Indignation while they are on a small transport riding to their headquarters.
-Bucky barely evades.
-However, the crew members, android Blinky, cat Jenny, duck Dead-Eye and human Willy DeWitt, are trapped in four separate planets, which are the first four levels.
+Bucky barely evades, but the crew members, android Blinky, cat Jenny, duck Dead-Eye and human Willy DeWitt, are trapped in four separate planets, which are the first four levels.

-The four Planets can be played in any order.
+The four Planets can be played almost in any order.
 Blinky is stuck in the ecologically themed Green Planet, consisting of waterfalls and trees as part of the level design and worms, bees, fish, and other creatures as enemies.
 Dead-Eye is trapped in the Red Planet, a volcano-and-lava-heavy stage with rock platforms.
-The ice-y Blue Planet holds Jenny, and the biggest planet in the game, the Yellow Planet which has laser cannons and floating asteroids, contains Willy.
+The icy Blue Planet holds Jenny, and the biggest planet in the game, the Yellow Planet which has laser cannons and floating asteroids, contains Willy.
 The player can switch characters anytime by pressing the select button.

 The planets are divided into eight or more acts with different gameplay styles and scrolling directions (either vertical or horizontal).
 For example, in the Green Planet, sections include climbing a big tree, jumping on platforms, riding a log on water, and going down a waterfall.
 Throughout the game, the protagonists fend off enemies such as androids and cyborgs modeled after toads or with toads in them, as well as parts of the environment, such as fireballs shooting from a volcano.
 Bosses are scattered throughout and don't always appear at the end of a level.